mandalaoui/Netfilm/docs/README.md

 - GET /api/movies/:id/recommend: Returns recommended movies based on the movie with the specified id, utilizing the recommendation system from Part A for the current user.
 - POST /api/movies/:id/recommend: Adds the specified movie to the current user's list of viewed movies, contributing to future recommendations.
 - For the POST/GET recommendations endpoints, the web server will interact with the recommendation server from Part A, using a socket connection to communicate with the recommendation system.

-Additionally, the recommendation system’s multi-threading implementation will be modified to use a ThreadPool for better performance and handling multiple requests concurrently.
+- Additionally, the recommendation system’s multi-threading implementation will be modified to use a ThreadPool for better performance and handling multiple requests concurrently.

 Search Functionality:
 - GET /api/movies/search/:query: Returns movies that match the search query in any of their fields (e.g., title, description).
   Updates to the Project:

-Implemented RESTful API:
+## Implemented RESTful API:
 - The server now exposes endpoints for user authentication, movie browsing, and recommendations via HTTP.
 - MongoDB Integration: Data related to users, movies, and categories is now stored in MongoDB, allowing for persistence.
 - Client-Server Communication via HTTP: The client communicates with the server through HTTP requests, allowing users to interact with the system and perform various actions such as registration, login,     and searching for movies.
 - Recommendation System Integration: The server interacts with the recommendation system developed in Part A to provide personalized movie recommendations based on the user’s preferences and watched         movies.
 - ThreadPool for Multi-threading: The recommendation system from Part A has been updated to use ThreadPool for efficient multi-threading and handling concurrent requests.

-# UML
+## UML
 <img width="1070" alt="image" src="https://github.com/user-attachments/assets/6de55b30-bbd4-445d-bc28-5a833e998364" />

-## Updates
-1. Implemented a threaded multi-client server in C++ that simultaneously handles several clients.
-2. Implemented a client in Python.
-3. Created Docker containers for the server and the client and updated the Docker Compose configuration accordingly.

-# Running
+## Running

-Server:

 Build: docker-compose build

+*Prepare for next run: docker-compose down --remove-orphans

+split treminal

+##### Recommendation system server:

 Run: docker-compose run -it -v netflix:/usr/src/mytest/data --rm --name netflix-project server 8080

-*Prepare for next run: docker-compose down --remove-orphans

-Client:
+##### api:

-Run: docker-compose run --rm client netflix-project 8080
+Run: docker-compose run -it --rm --name app -p 12345:12345 -v mongo_data:/usr/src/data api

-Tests:

-Build: docker-compose build
-Run: docker-compose up tests

 # Running Examples
 <img width="938" alt="image" src="https://github.com/Lior-cohen10/Netflix-Project/blob/main/runExample2.jpg?raw=true" />